Frequently Asked Questions

-- Applicants must be a high school school graduate or possess a General Education Development (GED) certificate (while a college degree is not required, at least two years of college-level course work is desirable).
+- Applicants must be a high school school graduate or possess a General Education Development (GED) certificate.

 Recruit deputies must be at least 21 years of age by hire date.
 There are no other age restrictions.

-NO. Plenty of our jail and patrol deputies have never graduated from college.
-However, applicants must be a high school school graduate or possess a General Education Development (GED) certificate.
-While a college degree is not required, at least two years of college-level course work is desirable.
+NO. However, applicants must be a high school school graduate or possess a General Education Development (GED) certificate.

-Applicants must posses a driver’s license in the State of Oregon (or obtain one before hire date).
+Applicants must posses a valid driver’s license (or obtain one before hire date).
 Acceptable driving record required.

 No domestic violence convictions on record.
 No felony convictions on record.
 Misdemeanor conviction reviewed on a case-by-case basis.